Andreas Antonopoulos tells us "Not your keys, not your Bitcoin". Here's another Bitcoin axiom "Your hardware. Your node. Your keys. Your Bitcoin".

 Step 10 - Install Fail2ban and GIT.
 Fail2ban bans IP's that attempt to connect to your server and show malicious signs.
 GIT allows you to clone and manage repositories on github.com.
 Open a new terminal window and type the following command

-sudo apt update && install -y fail2ban git
+sudo apt update && sudo apt install -y fail2ban git

 Step 11 - Install Uncomplicated Firewall (UFW) and allow only specific ports.
 UFW is a user-friendly front-end for managing iptables firewall rules and its main goal is to make managing iptables easier or as the name says uncomplicated.
 Install UFW